-Evidence of good practice was found in relation to care delivery, the patient dining experience, governance arrangements and maintaining good working relationships.
+Evidence of good practice was found in relation to care delivery and the patient dining experience.
+There were examples of good practice found in relation to the culture and ethos of the home in maintaining the dignity and privacy of patients and maintaining good working relationships.